AnanyaBhattacharya41097/Capstoneproject/README.md

 # Capstoneproject

 Analysis of Cyclistic data from April 2020 to August 2021, to help the marketing manager develop strategies to increase membership by converting casual riders to annual members, and increase the use of Cyclistic bikes at various locations.

 Original dataset source: https://divvy-tripdata.s3.amazonaws.com/index.html

-Link to my code for Cyclistic data analysis and visualizatio: https://www.kaggle.com/ananyabhattacharya/capstone-project
+Link to my code in R for Cyclistic data analysis and visualization: https://www.kaggle.com/ananyabhattacharya/capstone-project

 Link to the cleaned datasets: https://www.kaggle.com/ananyabhattacharya/capstone-project/data